Azure/azure-sdk-for-go/sdk/security/keyvault/azkeys/MIGRATION.md

 In the past, Azure Key Vault operations were all contained in a single package.
 For Go, this was `github.com/Azure/azure-sdk-for-go/services/keyvault/<version>/keyvault`.

-The current strategy is to break up the Key Vault into separate modules by functionality.
-Now there is a specific module for keys, secrets, and certificates.
+The new SDK divides the Key Vault API into separate modules for keys, secrets, and certificates.
 This guide focuses on migrating keys operations to use the new `azkeys` module.

 Besides, module name changes.
 There are a number of name differences for methods and variables.
 All new modules also authenticate using our [azidentity] module.

 ## Code examples

+The following code example shows the difference between the old and new modules when creating a key.
+The biggest differences are the client and authentication.
+In the `keyvault` module, users created a `keyvault.BaseClient` then added an `Authorizer` to the client to authenticate.
+In the `azkeys` module, users create a credential using the [azidentity] module then use that credential to construct the client.

+Another difference is that the Key Vault URL is now passed to the client once during construction, not every time a method is called.

 ### `keyvault` create key
 ```go